horapusa-lk/hp-v2/README.md

 # hp-v2 V1.2
-This is an auto-script for Ubuntu 18.04 to install Xray-Core with vless+tcp+xtls configurations.
+This is an auto-script for Ubuntu 18.04 to install Xray-Core with vless+ws configurations.

 ### ✅ UPDATES & NEW FEATURES